tamirscherf/Rat_features_extraction/README.md

 The main branch of the net contains 5 sections for a net trained for 50x50 pixel input image, and 6 sections for a net trained for 100x100 pixel images.
 The net width is 24.
 - The first section contains the image input layer and initial convolution layer.
 - Afterwards there are 3 / 4 convolutional layers, with downsampling the spatial dimensions by a factor of 2.
-- A final section with global average pooling, fully connected layer and my own implemented regression layer.
+- A final section with global average pooling, fully connected layer and my own implemented regression layer(named F1).
 There are residual connections around the convolutional units and the activation in the residual connections change size with respect to when there is downsampling between the layers.

 #### ResNet Architecture